 a) An application to the Atlantic Fellows for Social Equity program, which requires:

-- At least 5 years of documented work experience in the social change field working with or for Indigenous communities, institutions and peoples across Australia or New Zealand; and
+- At least 5 years of documented work experience in the social change field working with or for Indigenous communities, institutions and peoples across Australia, New Zealand and/or Pacific Island nations

 - Two references; and

 - Workplace notification of release (if employed); and

 - An outline of a social change project proposal (maximum 1000 words); and

 - A short application video (maximum 1.5 minutes)

 Applicants must have been accepted into the Atlantic Fellows for Social Equity program, before applying for the Graduate Certificate in Social Change Leadership.

 b) An application to the Graduate Certificate in Social Change Leadership, which requires:

 - A pass level undergraduate degree or equivalent; or

 - At least five years of documented, relevant work experience;